- Dan Munsey

 Fire Chief / Fire Warden

-Chief Munsey began his career in 1995 as a paid-call firefighter serving the community of Yucca Valley and quickly decided to a pursue a career as a full-time firefighter shortly thereafter.
-In 1998, Munsey joined our fire department as a full-time firefighter/paramedic.
-Since then, Chief Munsey has enjoyed a diverse career including executive leadership and management experiences in both the rural and metropolitan fire service communities which includes having worked in every division of San Bernardino County Fire.
+Chief Munsey began his career in 1995 as a paid-call firefighter, serving the community of Yucca Valley, and decided to pursue a career as a full-time firefighter.
+In 1998, Munsey joined our fire district as a full-time firefighter/paramedic.
+Since then, Chief Munsey has enjoyed a diverse career, including executive leadership and management experiences in both rural and metropolitan fire service communities.
+This includes having worked in every division of San Bernardino County Fire.

-Chief Munsey believes strongly in being active and involved in community service, ensuring department diversity, hiring from our communities, and working in collaboration with other agencies to ensure public safety.
+Chief Munsey is a firm believer in active community service, ensuring department diversity, hiring from local communities, and collaborating with other agencies to ensure public safety.
+He strongly believes in “giving back” and investing in the communities he serves.
+His involvement, both past and present, includes various Rotary Clubs, the Boys and Girls Club, Miracle League of the Desert, Habitat for Humanity, and other non-profit/benevolent boards.
 Dan Munsey became Fire Chief of the San Bernardino County Fire Protection District on November 20, 2019.

 Bertral Washington